 If you are looking for a type of garlic that is easy to grow, Artichoke garlic is a good choice.
 It is not only adaptable but also matures swiftly.
 The first time using this garlic, you will feel its mild and slightly spicy taste, simpler than other kinds.

-Coming out with light purple skin, Artichoke garlic has a flattened appearance.
-This softneck garlic generates from 12 to 25 cloves of various sizes.
-These cloves overlap each other, similar to an Artichoke.
-That’s why Artichoke garlic takes its name.
+This pale purple-skinned garlic has a flattened appearance.
+It generates from 12 to 25 cloves of various sizes.
+These cloves overlap each other, similar to an artichoke, hence the name.

 Compared to the Silverskin variety, this type’s cloves are larger.
 However, they are considered flatter than other varieties of garlic.

 You can buy this garlic at any grocery store around you.
 This variety is good for sauteing or slow cooking.
-Remember that the big cloves of this garlic can produce mold due to their high moisture content.
+It has a high moisture content, so molds can sometimes grow on its cloves.

 Therefore, if you want to store them for long-term use, you should trim or braid them right after harvest.
 Their shelf life can extend from 8 months to one year.